BeaversEdge - Notes & Quotes From Oregon State HC Jonathan Smith

 PROMO: Join BeaversEdge.com and get 30 DAYS FREE!

-With Oregon State head coach Jonathan Smith meeting the media on Saturday afternoon to talk about today's scrimmage, BeaversEdge.com recaps the zoom call in this edition of Notes & Quotes...
+With Oregon State head coach Jonathan Smith meeting the media on Saturday afternoon to discuss day nine of spring football, BeaversEdge.com recaps the zoom call in this edition of Notes & Quotes...

 ----